awslabs/aws-media-replay-engine/samples/README.md

 * `model-samples` - Contains the Notebooks to deploy different ML Models used by the sample Plugins.
 These need to be **manually** deployed and registered in MRE **before** deploying the sample Plugins.
 * `fan-experience-frontend` - CDK to deploy the Fan Experience GUI into your account.
 * `hls-harvester-sample` - CDK to deploy the HLS Harvester Sample application into your account.
+* `live-news-segmenter` - CDK to deploy the Live News Segmenter into your account.

 # Install